 Are they good for me

 Does this friend bring the best out in you or the worst?
 Are you a better person because they are your friend?
 Sometimes people we like may not be good for us.
 I had a friend growing up whom my mother was not keen on.
 When I was with him I became a brat.
 Of course at the time I thought he was cool, but I failed to realize that he was bringing me down a wrong path.
 As a young boy I didn’t see it , but I see it now.
 As an adult we can be sucked into a bad friendship with out realising it.
-Its not about what can you get from a friendship but more ot the point is what I’m getting out of this good for me?
+Its not about what can you get from a friendship but more to the point is what I’m getting out of this good for me or bad?

-We are called to love everybody as Jesus told us.
-We may not invite everybody round for tea, but we must no hate.
+We may not invite everybody around for tea, but we must not hate.
 Sometimes a friendship can lack a bit of love so to resolve this you be the instigator and do something for your friend.
 Show them you care.
 Don’t go necessarily telling them that you love them, but do something nice.
 For guys its not always easy as we aren’t that way inclined to tell each other positive affirmations.
 But wouldn’t it be nice if we started to encourage each other once in awhile, or bought each other a coffee or something.